Skip to content

 );

-Each SimAws instance has its own isolated state, so you can create a fresh instance per test or share one across related local setup.
+Each SimAws instance has its own isolated state.
+Create a fresh instance per test, or share one across related local setup.

 If you only need Route53 alone, instantiate SimRoute53 directly.